Mariah Carey Seemingly Caught Lip-Syncing In New Video After Fall During Las Vegas Residency

 The apparent lip-sync fail came amid another near-incident in Las Vegas.

-As Inquisitr previously reported, Mariah experienced a pretty scary moment during her residency show this week after her son Moroccan put a black plastic bag over his head while on stage with his mom.
+As the Inquisitr previously reported, Mariah experienced a pretty scary moment during her residency show this week after her son Moroccan put a black plastic bag over his head while on stage with his mom.

 While the singer performed the track “Always Be My Baby” with her son and his twin sister Monroe on stage, he suddenly put the bag on his head and began to spin around in a circle, though Carey quickly sprung into action and pulled it off his head.